privet-kitty/dufy/README.md

 # Usage
 ## Basics

-The basic color space of CLCL is CIE XYZ.
+The fundamental color space of CLCL is CIE XYZ.
 There are `xyz-to-` and `-to-xyz` converters for all other color spaces.
 Every converter function just receives numbers and returns a list of numbers:

     * (clcl:lab-to-xyz 48.26 -28.84 -8.475)
     => (0.11617539329731778d0 0.1699996724486797d0 0.23092502506058624d0)